(formally “Disabled Lives Matter” - revised June, 2018)

 Although thankfully my middle school years are behind me, even as a well-educated, well-employed adult I continue to experience the negative impact of how society views me as a disabled person.
 Sometimes it is seemingly unimportant things, like the fact that I cannot go to the movies with my daughter because although the theater professes to have an assistive listening device, the battery is always dead or the static makes the device unusable.
 Sometimes it is things that are hard to name or pin down, what other minority communities would call “microaggressions,” like being called “arrogant” behind my back at my workplace because I am always “being negative” about access issues.
 And sometimes I experience plain old fashioned blatant discrimination, like when the cab driver who was about to stop instead accelerates and zooms past me or the bus driver shouts to me and my (clearly vested) Service Dog, “Hey, you with the dog, where your papers?
 I ain’t movin this bus until I see some papers.”

-Is it no wonder then that people with disabilities are lost and marginalized within the clammer of minority rights and identity politics?
-Where is Crip Power?
-Do not Disabled Lives Matter?
-Why should we care “which gender bathroom to use” when there are disabled people who cannot even get into the bathroom?
+Is it no wonder then that people with disabilities are lost and marginalized even within other minority rights and identity conversations?
 How can disabled people find themselves to be deserving, equal and powerful under the shroud of a society and a political system that shuns them as equal citizens?

 People with disabilities need to claim their identity, and claim it with pride.
 If we view ourselves as abnormal, sub human, and undeserving of dignity and respect, we will be lost.
 Many similarly stigmatized groups have achieved more success then we have in convincing others that we can be both different, a minority group with a distinct identity, and the same, human beings who are just like everyone else.
 This shift in perspective goes hand in hand with changes to the political system, not before it nor behind it.
 The law, through the very act of protecting the civil rights of a group of people, shapes the identity of that group of people.
 The trick is to shape that identity in a way that will actually result in civil liberties.
 Disability rights laws and policies need to be modified, and in many cases they need to be interpreted differently.
 But disability also needs to be integrated more fully into the general civil rights discussion, and that includes research, policy making, and the public consciousness.